Are Coding Boot Camps Worth It?

 Tuition is set at $17,780, but Hack Reactor has a large scholarship fund and gives at least 50 percent of its scholarships to underrepresented groups, including women, people of color, and members of the LGBTQ community.

-A friend of a friend completed this course in San Francisco and graduated four months ago.
+A friend of a friend completed this coding boot camp in San Francisco and graduated four months ago.
 Since then, he’s had trouble getting a job.

 He did mention, however, that San Francisco is an oversaturated market.
 So it might be easier to find a job in another city, far from Silicon Valley.